Understanding Capital Allowances

 First-Year Allowances

-For “special rate” expenditure that doesn’t qualify for full expensing, a 50% FYA can be claimed instead.
-The 50% FYA was introduced alongside the super-deduction and was due to end on 31 March 2023.
-However, it was extended by three years to 31 March 2026.
+For “special rate” expenditure, that doesn’t qualify for full expensing, a 50% FYA can be claimed instead, for expenditure incurred up until 31 March 2026.

 Writing Down Allowances